Ekkehard-Schulze/indoor-climate-logger/README.md

 Indoor climate logger for CircuitPython/CPython
 =====================

-**Writes a text file with data, date and time**
+**Writes a text file with data, date and time; allows access via WiFi when using RPi Pico W.**

 Features
 --------

-- **optional online clima monitoring via WiFi**

-  - available for RaspberryPi PicoW and Pico2W

 - **can record**